NVIDIA/NeMo/README.md

 [NVIDIA Triton Model Navigator](https://github.com/triton-inference-server/model_navigator) helps with conversion and setting up a deployment environment to do inference for models from BigNLP training scripts.
 Use scripts to convert models to a new format, then use NVIDIA Triton Inference Server to process inference requests.
+Unfortunately, deployment scripts currently are not supported for T5 models.

-NeMo Megatron supports the training of models with pipeline parallelism > 1.
+NeMo Megatron supports the training of GPT-3 models with pipeline parallelism > 1.
 However, deployment scripts currently only support checkpoints with pipeline parallelism = 1.

 The inference scripts execute at a Slurm or Base Command Platform cluster in several steps:
 * Megatron/NeMo checkpoint conversion to FasterTransformer format.